sageil/install-kubernetes/README.md

-# Install kubernetes on Ubuntu 22+
+# Install kubernetes on Ubuntu 22+ using containerd runtime

 > [!TIP]
 > The default cider used in this installation is 10.10.0.0/16.